bursson/CloudTgBotExample/Readme.md

 ## Prerequisites
     1. Function app for .NET core running in Azure
-    2. A telegram bot and its API key given by @BotFather
+    2. A Telegram bot and its API key given by @BotFather

 ## How to get things running

-Setting up telegram API key for sending messages:
+Setting up Telegram API key for sending messages:
 1. Go to your Function App -> Platform features -> Application settings
 2. Create a setting under "Application settings" called "TelegramBotApiKey"
 3. Set its value to the key given by botfather